rjojjr/torch-tuner/README.md

 The torch-tuner CLI currently requires that you have the `HUGGING_FACE_TOKEN` environment variable set to a valid Huggingface authentication token in whatever shell you run it in.
-I might add this as an argument in the future.
+This should most likely be added as an argument in the future(it is only really required for pushing/pulling models to/from HF, so this requirement should be removed).

-From the torch-tuner CLI project root(using the virtual environment(if any) that you used to install its dependencies), run:
+From the torch-tuner CLI project root(using the virtual environment[if any] that you used to install torch-tuner's dependencies), run:

 ```shell
 python src/main/main.py <your args>